Vintory

 Policy Updates.

 This policy is reviewed and updated annually.
-You will be notified of material changes via:
+You will be notified of material changes via notice on the homepage of our Website.

 Documentation and Accountability.